 First-Party vs Third-Party Data: What B2B Teams Need to Know

-As privacy laws crack down on third-party cookies, it's important to understand what's actually changing and what's not.
+As privacy laws tighten around third-party cookies, it matters to understand what is actually changing and what is not.
 Third-party cookies are not the same as third-party data.
-Here's what revenue teams need to know about each data type, how they differ, and how to use them to build pipeline while staying privacy compliant.
+Here is what revenue teams need to know about each data type, how they differ, and how to use them to build pipeline while staying privacy compliant.

 First-party data is information your company collects directly from prospects and customers through your owned properties: website forms, demo requests, product usage, CRM records, and email engagement.
-It's consent-based data people provide when they interact with your brand.
+It is consent-based data people provide when they interact with your brand.

 In B2B, first-party data comes from multiple touchpoints: